 The Honorable Theodore Branine Ice, a retired district judge from Newton, Kansas, received his B.A. from the University of Kansas in 1956 and his Juris Doctorate in 1961, following service in the United States Navy.
 He practiced law in Newton for twenty-five years in the firm of Branine, Ice, Turner & Ice.
 During that time, he was president of the Newton Chamber of Commerce and served on several community boards.
 He was appointed district judge in 1987 and served until he retired in March 2002.
-He has also served as an assigned panel member of the
+He has also served as an assigned panel member of the Kansas Court of Appeals.
+Judge Ice was the organizing judge for the

-Kansas Court of Appeals.
-Judge Ice was the organizing judge for the Harvey County CASA (Court-appointed Special Advocate), Multi-Disciplinary Team, and CRB (Citizens Review Board).
+Harvey County CASA (Court-appointed Special Advocate), Multi-Disciplinary Team, and CRB (Citizens Review Board).
 He served as president of the Harvey County Bar Association and also served four years on the Board of Editors of the Journal of the Kansas Bar Association.
-Judge Ice is a member of the American Bar Association, the Kansas Bar Association, the Harvey County Bar Association, Phi Delta Theta Social Fraternity, Omicron Delta Kappa Honorary Society, and Phi Delta Phi Legal Fraternity.
-He serves currently as assigned judge in the Ninth Judicial District.
+Judge Ice is a life member of the American and Kansas Bar Foundations, a member of the Kansas Bar Association, Harvey County Bar Association, Phi Delta Theta Social Fraternity, Omicron Delta Kappa Honorary Society, and Phi Delta Phi Legal Fraternity.
+He serves, when called, as an assigned judge in the Ninth Judicial District.
+In 1997, he was named citizen of the year by the Newton Chamber of Commerce.
 He has been a member of the Commission since July 1994.